m3dwards/longmynd.org/content/index.md

   The Long Mynd site itself has an honesty box and we ask non-members for a day fee of £3 which goes towards the sites upkeep.

   The day fee can also be paid on Webcollect  [Day Fee  ](https://webcollect.org.uk/lmsc/event/day-fee)

-  or on Paypal
+  Paypal

   <form action=https://www.paypal.com/cgi-bin/webscr method="post" target="_top">